Penglai-Enclave/Tensorflow-lite-Demo/tensorflow/lite/penglai_demo/README.md

 Last, build the risc-v version of tensorflow lite.

-**Note**: You should make sure that there is a local riscv compilation chain so that you can use riscv64-unknown-linux-gnu-gcc and riscv64-unknown-linux-gnu-g++.

-    ./build_riscv_lib.sh

-You can also use penglai-sPMP docker image to build:

-    cd ../../../../../
-    docker run -v $(pwd):/home/penglai/penglai-enclave -w /home/penglai/penglai-enclave --rm -it ddnirvana/penglai-enclave:v0.5 tensorflow/tensorflow/lite/tools/make/build_riscv_lib.sh

-### Build label_image demo with Penglai supports

-**Note1**: Before you build label_image, you should make sure that Penglai has been built successfully.
+**Note1**: Before you build the risc-v version of tensorflow lite, you should make sure that Penglai has been built successfully.

 **Note2**: The *MAX_ORDER* used in Penglai should be at least 16, you can refer to [large-demo-supports-20211026.patch](https://github.com/Penglai-Enclave/Penglai-Enclave-sPMP/blob/opensbi/patches/large-demo-supports-20211026.patch) for changing the *MAX_ORDER* in *mmzone.h*.